fnune/fnune.github.io/_posts/2021-01-28-space-between-items-with-and-without-flexbox-gap.markdown

   <div class="box"></div>
 </div>

-## The hacks of old, or the workarounds of today

-If you need support for Safari (and it's early 2021) or older versions of Chrome and Firefox, you're going to have to use one of the following.
+If you need support for Safari (and it's early 2021) or older versions of Chrome and Firefox, you'll have to resort to one of the many workarounds.

 ### Margins on everything but the last thing